peterleimbach/NotesAndHowtosAndroidAPSDoc/addNewLanguage2AndroidAPSDocs.md

 2. Build Warnings and
 3. finally the Trigger RTD Build which start the build on the RTD side.

-This is done in the final step 3.
+This is done in the step 3.

+And last but not least we have to change the Readme.md to add a row to

 ## the concrete steps to perfrom